Fokker F-32: Crash

 The first F-32 crashed on November 27, 1929, during a demonstration of a three-engined takeoff from Roosevelt Field on Long Island, New York.
 One of the two port engines was stopped, but the other failed shortly after takeoff, causing a loss of control.
 The aircraft came down on a house in nearby Carle Place, and was totally destroyed in the crash and subsequent fire.
-Nobody was killed, although the pilot and a passenger were injured.
+Nobody was killed, although the pilot, M.F.
+Boggs, and a mechanic, Harry MacDonald, who were thrown clear as the plane first struck the roof, escaped serious injury.

 This crash was witnessed by famous American poet Ogden Nash, who wrote of it to his then-fiancée Frances (later his wife).
 Nash's account is found in Loving Letters from Ogden Nash: A Family Album, edited by Linell Nash Smith (Nash's daughter).

 Power issues

 The crash displayed the F-32's most notable problem; it was underpowered, which was made worse by the aircraft's back-to-back engine configuration, with an engine on each end of the underwing nacelles.
 The front engine powered a two-bladed propeller and the rear engine a three-bladed one.
 The aft propellers, working in the disturbed air from the front, were inefficient, and their engines suffered from cooling problems.
 The underpowering problem was partially solved by replacing the prototype's Pratt & Whitney Wasp engines with more powerful Pratt & Whitney R-1860 Hornet Bs on later planes, but the other issues remained with the planes throughout their short service lives.